 In cooperation with the European Theatre Network PROSPERO (Schaubühne Berlin, Théâtre National de Bretagne/Rennes, Théâtre de Liège, Emilia Romagna Teatro Fondazione, Göteborgs Stadstheater, Croatian National Theatre/World Theatre Festival Zagreb, Athens & Epidaurus Festival)

-Direction: Milo Rau
+Direction and Text: Milo Rau

 With: Ursina Lardi, Consolate Sipérius

 Dramaturgy: Florian Borchmeyer

 Lighting Design: Erich Schneider